 Typically between the ages of 17-21, most young adults can expect for their wisdom teeth to begin to emerge in their mouths.
-Your back molars, more commonly known as your wisdom teeth, come in on the top and bottom of both sides of your jaw, and most people don’t have enough room in their jaws to accommodate these molars without causing the other teeth to shift, leading to the surgical removal of them.
+Your third molars, more commonly known as your wisdom teeth, come in on the top and bottom of both sides of your jaw, and many people don’t have enough room in their jaws to accommodate these molars without causing the other teeth to shift.
+This leads to the need for surgical tooth extraction.

 Like any surgery, having your wisdom teeth removed requires recovery time, and there will also typically be pain and discomfort associated with having your wisdom teeth removed.
 But it’s nothing you won’t be able to handle – especially with a little preparation!
 Read on for our helpful tips.

 Typical Recovery Period after Tooth Extraction